ECE516 (ECE516H1S): Wearable Computing and AR (Augmediated Reality) Eye Glass

-Course structure (this was 2013; will be customized to meet the interests of those enrolled this year, 2014)
+Course structure of previous years; will be customized to meet the interests of those enrolled this year, 2015:

-Each year I restructure the course in order to match the interest of the
+Each year I restructure the course in order to match the interests of the

-students enrolled, as well as to capture opportunity of new developments.
+students enrolled, as well as to capture opportunities of new developments.

 here, toward the end of the term.